-For the X-ray measurement, an independent DAQ system for readout of the modified Hyperball-X (Ge detectors and BGO counters) will be constructed.
+For the X-ray measurement, an independent DAQ system for readout of the modified

+Hyperball-X (Ge detectors and BGO counters) will be constructed.
 ADC/TDC data will be gathered to HUL modules and then to a host computer.
 This system is the same as the previous X-ray measurement in J-PARC E03.
 A dead time of this DAQ system is almost same as that for the magnetic spectrometers.
-An event matching procedure between DAQ systems of the magnetic spectrometers and modified Hyperball-X is common with and had been evaluated in the previous experiment J-PARC E07.
-This independent DAQ system for the modified Hyperball-X have no effect on the DAQ system for the magnetic spectrometers.
+An event matching procedure between DAQ systems of the magnetic spectrometers and modified Hyperball-X had been evaluated in the previous experiment J-PARC E07.
+This independent DAQ system for modified Hyperball-X has no adverse effect on the DAQ system for the magnetic spectrometers.